greglv93/Antibody-Annotation-to-JSON/CONTRIBUTING.md

         - Consult the descriptions in the original format documentation
         - Also `grep` the sample input data to see what range of values should be possible for each property

     ii.
-In parallel, write test cases for each property in the schema (./test/schema_tests), so the schema can be updated and maintained in a test-driven way
+In parallel, write [test cases](./test/schema_tests) for each property in the schema, so the schema can be updated and maintained in a test-driven way

-4. Pseudocode for the parser/converter
+4. Pseudocode for the parser
     - Describe the logic of how to step through an input file, including error handling
 	- Consult the mapping and schema
-	- Add skeleton of empty classes and methods to the code in the python package (./antibody_annotation_to_json/)
+	- Add skeleton of empty classes and methods to the code in the [Python package](./antibody_annotation_to_json)
 		- the ~80 annotation fields can be grouped and handled by ~20-30 methods, since many share the same information structure

 5.  i.
 Python unittest test suite (./test/*.py)
-    - Consult mapping documentation and JSON schema when adding test cases for every unit in the python code skeleton
+    - Consult mapping documentation and JSON schema when adding test cases for every unit in the Python code skeleton

     ii.
-Python code for the parser/converter [package](./antibody_annotation_to_json/)
+Python code for the parser [package](./antibody_annotation_to_json)
     - Fill in the skeleton of classes and methods
     - Consult the pseudocode, mapping and JSON schema
     - TDD: the tests will start off as failing (before all of the code is completed)
-        - Tests will be configured in ./.pre-commit-optional.yaml so they don't automatically block commits
+        - Tests will be configured in the [optional pre-commit config](./.pre-commit-optional.yaml) so they don't automatically block commits

 Development won't necessarily always follow the exact order outlined above.
-For instance, writing and testing the python code might lead to new realisations about the viability/efficiency of converting to the desired data structure, in which case the JSON schema and annotation mapping may have to be updated.
+For instance, writing and testing the Python code might lead to new realisations about the viability/efficiency of converting to the desired data structure, in which case the JSON schema and annotation mapping may have to be updated.

 ### Maintaining and Updating

-Once the parser/converter has reached a stable, functional form (producing valid output and passing all or most tests), the pre-commit hooks for unit testing, running the parser/converter on the sample input, and validating the output can be moved from ./.pre-commit-optional.yaml to ./.pre-commit-config.yaml.
+Once the parser has reached a stable, functional form (producing valid output and passing all or most tests), the pre-commit hooks for unit testing, running the parser on the sample input, and validating the output can be moved from the [optional config](./.pre-commit-optional.yaml) to the [default config](./.pre-commit-config.yaml).
+In addition, some of the output of the parser should be manually inspected as a sanity check.

-When the parser/converter needs to be updated to handle new annotation fields or to change the output format of existing ones, the appropriate changes should be made in the following places:
+When the parser needs to be updated to handle new annotation fields or to change the output format of existing ones, the appropriate changes should be made in the following places:

 - mapping documentation,
 - JSON schema (refer to the [JSON Schema website](https://json-schema.org/) for documentation and tutorials),
 - schema tests,
-- python unit tests
+- Python unit tests,
-- (if applicable) expected and invalid json files (used by schema and unittest test cases)
+- (if applicable) expected and invalid complete json files (used by schema and unittest test cases).

-In any case, the 'cross-checking' between the parser/converter, unit tests, and JSON schema validation will probably catch any incompatible updates.
+In any case, the 'cross-checking' between the parser, unit tests, and JSON schema validation will probably catch any incompatible updates.

-See ./test/README.md for a flowchart of the testing process and more information on how to edit or add new schema tests and python unittest tests.
+The [test README](./test/README.md) includes a flowchart of the testing process and more information on how to edit or add new schema tests and Python unittest tests.

 For ad hoc manual testing before committing local changes, use the ./input_data/ and ./json_files/ directories.
 The contents of these directories are ignored by git.
 The ./test/input_data/ and ./test/json_files/ directories are reserved for automated testing and validation.
-The test directories are not ignored by git, so the output generated by the latest version of the parser/converter can be inspected.
+The test directories are not ignored by git, so the output generated by the latest version of the parser can be inspected.

 ### Changes to the Project Configuration